geode-sdk/docs/tutorials/touchpriority.md

 If you're adding new touch layers after the initiation has been done, you can again call `geode::cocos::handleTouchPriority` for redoing the touch priorities for the new layers.

-If you're not using `geode::Popup<>` class and directly subclassing `FLAlertLayer` instead, you should call `CCTouchDispatcher::registerForcePrio` inside your init.
+If you're not using `geode::Popup<>` class and directly subclassing `FLAlertLayer` instead, you should call `FLAlertLayer::int(int opacity)` inside your init.
+This will handle the registering of the force priority, along with creating the `m_mainLayer`.
 The `FLAlertLayer::registerWithTouchDispatcher` handles the delegate, and `~FLAlertLayer` handles unregistering of the force priority.

 If you don't want to use the geode utility and set the priorities manually, you can call `CCLayer::setTouchPriority`/`CCMenu::setHandlerPriority` on your layer with the `CCTouchDispatcher::getTargetPrio` value.